Watermelon nutrition: glycemic index, calories, net carbs, diets

 Protein and Fats

-The protein concentration is very low, with only 0.6g of it in 100g of watermelon.
+The protein concentration is deficient, with only 0.6g in 100g of watermelon.
 It also has an insignificant amount of fats; therefore, it is low in saturated fats and has no trans fats or cholesterol.

 In protein quality breakdown, out of all the essential amino acids, tryptophan, threonine, and lysine are contained in equal amounts and have the highest concentration.
-The rest of the essential amino acids are also equal in amounts, but each makes up only 1% of the protein.
+The remaining essential amino acids are equal, but each makes up only 1% of the protein.

 Seeds and Rind

-Another study about the nutritional values of watermelon seeds has found very different numbers, putting protein at around 34%, 32% fat, 27% carbohydrates, and 0.1% of dietary fiber (4).
+Another study about the nutritional values of watermelon seeds found very different numbers, putting protein at around 34%, 32% fat, 27% carbohydrates, and 0.1% dietary fiber (4).

-The watermelon rind is rich in a non-essential amino acid called citrulline, which is also found in the flesh.
+The watermelon rind is rich in a non-essential amino acid called citrulline, also found in the flesh.
 Red flesh watermelon has slightly less citrulline than yellow and orange flesh watermelons (5).

 Vitamins

-Watermelon is an excellent source of vitamin A and vitamin C. It falls in the top 26% of foods as a source for these vitamins.
+Watermelon is an excellent source of vitamin A and vitamin C. It falls in the top 26% of foods as a source of these vitamins.

 It also contains low to moderate amounts of B complex vitamins, particularly B1, B2, B3, B5, and B6.
 It is low in vitamin K and vitamin E.

-Watermelons are completely absent in vitamin D, vitamin B12, and vitamin B9.
+Watermelons are absent in vitamin D, vitamin B12, and vitamin B9.

 Watermelon seeds are rich in vitamin E and vitamin C (4).
-They are also much higher in vitamin B3 compared to the flesh (6).
+They are also much higher in vitamin B3 than flesh (6).

 The rind of a watermelon is richer in vitamin A and contains high amounts of vitamin C (6).